-On this page you can set options pertaining to how Color Factory treats files in the input folder of a channel, including how to deal with subfolders, zipped archives and file date handling.
+Here you can set options pertaining to how Color Factory treats files in the input folder of a channel, including how to deal with subfolders, zipped archives, and file date handling.

-If a program such as an FTP client is used to transfer files to an input folder of one of Color Factory’s channels, it may be desirable to check whether the entire file has been transferred before the processing starts.
-By ticking Wait until file stops growing, you may set an interval after which, if the file has not expanded since last checking, Color Factory will process the file.
+If a program such as an FTP client is used to transfer files to an input folder of one of Color Factory’s channels, you might want to check that the entire file has been transferred before the processing starts.
+Select Wait until file stops growing to set an interval after which, if the file has not expanded since the last check, Color Factory will process the file.

-The Extract files from ZIP archives option makes Color Factory unpack zip files and process the files contained in it.
-By also enabling Extract to subfolder with same name as the zip archive, a subfolder named after the zip file will be created in the folder where the zip resides and the files will be expanded into that folder.
+Color Factory unpacks zip files and processes the files contained in them.
+By also selecting Extract to subfolder with same name as the zip archive, a subfolder named after the zip file will be created in the folder where the zip resides and the files will be expanded into that folder.
 The folder structure in the zip file will be mirrored in the resulting tree of files within this folder.
 Note that when unpacking a zip file, the files in it will overwrite any existing file with the same name.

 If unpacking of zip files is not enabled, Color Factory will move any zip archives in the channel's input folder to the channel's UNKNOWN folder.

-To include subfolders within the input folder, select the Include Subfolders check-box.
-By doing so, Color Factory will scan all subfolders within the input folder and process the files found.
-If you wish to preserve the folder structure in the output folder after processing, tick Mirror Subfolder Structure.
-Ticking Remove Empty Folders will remove empty subfolders within the input folder after processing.
+Color Factory scans all subfolders within the input folder and processes the files found.
+To preserve the folder structure in the output folder after processing, select Mirror Subfolder Structure.
+Select Remove Empty Folders to remove empty subfolders within the input folder after processing.

 You also have the option to limit the maximum number of characters in subfolder names to preserve compatibility with other systems.
 By default, characters will be removed from the end of the file name, but you can optionally choose to cut away characters from the beginning of the folder name by selecting Cut long names in from left.